MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsHybridApplicationEndpoint.md

 ### -------------------------- Example 3 --------------------------
 ```
-PS C:\> Get-CsHybridApplicationEndpoint -Filter {Enabled -eq $true}
+PS C:\> Get-CsHybridApplicationEndpoint -Filter {DisplayName -like "*bot*"}
 ```

-This example uses the Filter parameter to retrieve all the enabled hybrid application endpoints along with the configuration for each one.
+This example uses the Filter parameter to retrieve all the hybrid application endpoints with the word "bot" in their DisplayName attribute along with the configuration for each one.

 ## PARAMETERS